Create SSIS Catalog

 Open SSMS Object Explorer 1

 If you or your team member has already created them, they will appear under this folder.
 If not, right-click on the folder will open the context menu.
-Please select the Create Catalog.. option to create a new one for SSIS.
+Please select the Create Catalog.. option to create a new one for integration.

 Right-click on the Folder and choose create catalog option in SSIS 2